Single-valued integration and double copy: Verdier duality and differential forms

-We claim that the maps in this commutative square are morphisms of complexes.
-The vertical arrows are quasi-isomorphisms because of $1.$ and because all the sheaves in question are soft.
-It remains to verify that the horizontal arrow along the bottom is a morphism of complexes.
-Equivalently, let $\nu$ be a section on $\A^\bullet_X(\log D)(-D)$ and let $\omega$ be a section of $\A^\bullet_X(\log D)$ with compact support such that the sum of their degrees is $2n-1$.
+where all maps respect the degree denoted by $\bullet$.
+The horizontal arrows are induced by The vertical arrows are induced by the inclusions of complexes of 1. and therefore are quasi-isomorphisms because all the sheaves in question are soft.
+The square is obviously commutative.
+The horizontal arrow along the top induces the pairing \eqref{eq:PDsimpler} and we only need to prove that the horizontal arrow along the bottom is a morphism of complexes.
+Equivalently, let $\nu$ be a section of $\A^\bullet_X(\log D)(-D)$ and let $\omega$ be a section of $\A^\bullet_X(\log D)$ with compact support such that the sum of their degrees is $2n-1$.
 We need to prove that

 Since $\nu\wedge\overline{\omega}$ is not in general smooth on $X$, we cannot use the classical form of Stokes' theorem.
 But it is polar-smooth by Lemma \ref{lem:wedge product integrable simpler} so we may work in the real-oriented blow-up $\widetilde{X}$.
-By Stokes' theorem for manifolds with corners we get
+By Stokes' theorem for manifolds with corners \cite[Theorem 16.25]{leeintrosmoothmanifolds} we get

 where the sum is over irreducible components $D_i$ of $D$, and $\partial_i\widetilde{X}$ denotes the sphere bundle of the normal bundle of $D_i$.
 By a partition of unity argument we are reduced to the local case where $X=\{(z_1,\ldots,z_n)\in\CC^n\; , \; |z_i|<1\}$ is a polydisk and $D=\{z_1\cdots z_s=0\}$ is a union of coordinate hyperplanes.
 Then